Practice hub

 Where does the verb go in a German subordinate clause?

 At the very end.
 After conjunctions like weil, dass, wenn, obwohl, ob, als, bevor, nachdem, the conjugated verb jumps to the end: 'Ich gehe nach Hause, weil ich müde bin.'
-This is the single biggest word-order rule learners forget.
+This is one of the word-order rules learners forget most often.

 What is time-manner-place in German?

-When you stack adverbials in a sentence, German prefers the order time → manner → place.
+When you stack adverbials in a sentence, German tends to prefer the order time → manner → place.
 'Ich fahre morgen mit dem Zug nach Berlin' (tomorrow → by train → to Berlin).
-It's a soft rule, but following it instantly makes your German sound more native.
+It's a soft rule, but following it generally makes your German sound more natural.